MediaComem/comem-archidep/ex/wopr-deployment.md

 Before attempting to set up the systemd service, nginx configuration and automated deployment, you can run the application manually in development mode to make sure it works.
-The [project's README][readme] explains how to run the application and how to configure it.
+The [project's README][readme] explains how to get and run the application and how to configure it.

+:warning: Use your forked repository's HTTPS clone URL instead of the one indicated in the project's README.
+This way you will be able to pull the updates you push later.

 You can set the `PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your AWS instance's firewall.